Purpose of this statement

 Data plays a big role in what we do.
 It is fundamental for the safe and effective running of our courses, programmes and our company.
 The section on ‘how we use your personal information’ will explain how we use data about you.
 As per the section on ‘what we collect’, you may withdraw your consent for us to process your information at any time.

-This notice explains how ACA (we) processes your personal information (‘data’).
-In this notice, “processes” means collects, stores, shares and otherwise uses for lawful purposes.
+This statement explains how ACA (we) processes your personal information (‘data’).
+In this statement, “processes” means collects, stores, shares and otherwise uses for lawful purposes.
 “We” and “our” means ACA and it covers all the instances where we might process personal information of supporters, beneficiaries and other relevant parties of ACA.
-This notice was updated in January 2020 to reflect the new data protection legislation called the General Data Protection Regulation (GDPR) and the Privacy and Electronic Communications Regulation (PECR).
+This statement was updated in January 2020 to reflect the new data protection legislation called the General Data Protection Regulation (GDPR) and the Privacy and Electronic Communications Regulation (PECR).

-If you have any questions about this notice or how we use your personal information, please contact us using the contact details given below.
+If you have any questions about this statement or how we use your personal information, please contact us using the contact details given below.

 Organisations are permitted to process data if they have a legal basis in doing so.
 We process data when:

 - We have express and informed consent given by the person whose data is being processed; and/or

 - We have a legitimate interest in processing the data; and/or